mysql-time-machine/replicator/Binlog-Flusher.md

 mysql> start slave;
 ````

-In case something happened, the database is left in an inconsistent state, you can run db-recovery.py to recovery the database.
+In case binlog flusher didn't exit gracefully and the database has been left in an inconsistent state, you can run db-recovery.py to recover the database.

 ````
 python db-recovery.py [--mycnf .my.cnf] [--db $db] [--table $table] [--stop-slave/--no-stop-slave] [--start-slave/--no-start-slave] --host $host --hashfile $hashfile [--skip $skip]